benphelps/homepage-docs/src/pages/en/configs/settings.md

 disableCollapse: true
 ```

-By defualt the feature is enabled.
+By default the feature is enabled.

 ## Header Style